-Bottom-up budgeting and forecasting works from the theory that the most accurate estimate of a large aggregate is best produced by estimating its component parts and adding them up.
+Bottom-up budgeting and forecasting work from the theory that the most accurate estimate of a large aggregate is best produced by estimating its parts and adding them up.
 Examples follow below.

 Bottom-up methodologies are employed in many analytic scenarios, such as by economists, econometricians, management scientists, financial analysts, budget analysts, securities analysts, chief financial officers (CFOs) and controllers, among others.
 As a point of comparison, also see our discussion of the top-down approach to budgeting and forecasting.
 Both processes often are used simultaneously, operating as checks upon each other.

 In the production of corporate expense budgets, revenue budgets, and capital budgets, a bottom-up approach would involve first setting them at the most detailed level of each management reporting line item, for each reporting unit or department within the management reporting hierarchy.
 Under this approach, the aggregate budgets at each higher level of a hierarchy would be produced by adding the budgets at the level immediately below.

 Additionally, in situations where a corporate budgeting department enforces a genuinely bottom-up approach, each department or business unit would have to work upwards from projecting each line item of expense and revenue.
 For example, a department's headcount budget might include precise salary and bonus forecasts for each individual projected to be on staff (allowing for exactly when new hires are expected to be added).
 Then they would drive employee benefits expense off these pay figures, and perhaps also occupancy charges, based on standard square footage assumptions per each employee (while adjusting for differences in office space related to rank, job title or salary grade).

 A bottom-up approach to sales forecasting produces estimates for each specific product or component, and possibly also by other dimensions such as sales channel, geographic region, customer type or specific customer.